 Birria Ingredients

-- Vinegar: Adds a really delicious tangy element to the consomé that pairs really well with the red chiles!
+- Vinegar: Adds a delicious tangy element to the consomé that pairs really well with the red chiles!

 - Tomato, garlic, and onion: Staple ingredients that add more depth of flavor.